IKEBANA INTERNATIONAL

 About Us

-Our Mission is to promote friendship through the Japanese art of Ikebana
+Our Mission is to promote education and friendship through the Japanese art of Ikebana